 When the weather turns cold and the tomatoes are done for good, it’s root vegetables that begin to star in my dinners.
-As much as I love butternut squash, pumpkin, potatoes and beets, turnips are the vegetables that grow most easily in my garden.
-And they store even better.
-So it’s turnips I have learned to love.
-My absolute favorite turnip recipe is this one, a twist on the classic French dish Pommes Anna (or Anna potatoes).
+Turnips may not be everyone's cup of tea, but in this recipe, they are truly delicious -- a warm, cheesy comfort food that you'll look forward to on the chilliest of nights.
+It's a twist on the classic French dish Pommes Anna (or Anna potatoes).
 If you find a better way to eat turnips, be sure to let me know.

 Ingredients